To see the full infographic and learn about Health Informatics job and salary information. Provided by USF Health.

 Because the Affordable Care Act mandates that healthcare providers transition to electronic medical records or face serious financial penalties, there is an expected influx of hiring for this position.

-Coordinates and maintains communication with project members to ensure objectives and goals are met and that projects are completed on time.
+The Health IT Project Manager coordinates and maintains communication with project members to ensure objectives and goals are met and that projects are completed on time.

 Healthcare IT Project Managers typically focus on overseeing the larger and often highly complicated projects involving technology advancements.